pauliev/pauliev.github.io/_posts/2021-03-28-welcome-to-new-datazone.md

 layout: post
 category: news
 ---
-I decided to switch platforms because I was unhappy with wordpress.
-I decided to focus on a simple approach to deliver content and spend less time trying on the look of the website.
+I want to focus on a content so I decided to go to a simple approach for my website.
+I hope you enjoy the speed of the site as more content gets published.